SingleCellProteomics/Brain/README.md

 ## Data Resources

 *   Essential data files are located in the `data/` directory.
+*   raw data for protein and RNA could be downloaded from the online browser http://xxx

 ## Analysis Scripts

 The `scripts/` directory contains the scripts used for data analysis, clustering, and visualization.

-P.S. there will be two step for protein umap:
+P.S. there will be two step for the proteome umap:

 step 1.
 To label the blood and brain cells

 ``` R
 Rscript 1.cluster_all_proteome.R 1.single_cell_protein_diann_log.csv 1.clean_meta.csv
 ```
-you will get the `all_cell.cluster.qs`

-`1.single_cell_protein_diann_log.csv` and `1.clean_meta.csv` could be downloaded from the online browser http://xxx
+raw data could be downloaded from the online browser http://xxx

+This will output seurat obj in qs format `all_cell.cluster.qs`, which could be load in R through `qs::qread`

 step 2. re-cluster to get seperated cells cluster